Gilandel/utils-commons/README.md

 ```

 ## Changelog
+### 1.0.20 - 2018-07-02
+- Misc: update dependencies
+- Misc: remove classpath definition from JAR (Wildfly warning when some dependencies are in multiple versions and defined provided)

 ### 1.0.19 - 2018-04-29
 - New: add prefix/suffix methods
 - New: improve Default add default value supplier